 Try to avoid using long quotations in your essays, you’ll likely lose marks.
-The ssay should be your ideas, and by using long quotations you not only waste precious writing time, but you give yourself less room to demonstrate your own ideas and thoughts.
+Your essay should be a compilation your ideas and arguments.
+By using long quotations, you not only waste precious writing time, but you give yourself less room to demonstrate your own ideas and thoughts.

 If you wish to use a long quotation then be selective.
 Take only small parts of the quote and use them precisely.
 A quote should not be longer than 2 lines on an A4 piece of paper.